thepackrat/getdata-project/codebook.md

   representation of the activity undertaken (based on "activity_labels.txt")

-The remainder of the variables are named as the original data with all instances of "()" removed and hypens "-" converted to underscores "_"
+The remainder of the variables are named as the original data with all instances of "()" removed and hyphens "-" converted to underscores "_"